JivkoSp/Drahten/Docs/design-decision-data-storage.md

   - **Schema-Free** - Unlike traditional relational databases, Elasticsearch can index and search unstructured or semi-structured data without requiring a predefined schema;
   - **Flexibility** - Can handle a wide variety of data types, including JSON documents, making it ideal for applications that need to index and search diverse data formats.

+## Why Elasticsearch is Needed for Unstructured Data

+* **Indexing and Searching Unstructured Data**
+  - **Dynamic Mapping** - Automatically indexes and maps data, making it easy to ingest and search unstructured data without extensive schema definitions;
+  - **Field Analyzers** - Customizable field analyzers allow for specific handling of different types of unstructured data, optimizing search accuracy and performance.

+* **Handling Large Volumes of Data**
+  - **High Throughput** - Optimized for high-speed data ingestion and search, making it suitable for applications dealing with large volumes of unstructured data, such as logs, social media feeds, and sensor data;
+  - **Real-Time Updates** - Supports near real-time updates to the index, ensuring that the most recent data is always searchable.